Romulus Community School District

-Romulus Community School District, also referred to as Romulus Community Schools (RCS), is a public school district in Romulus, Michigan in Metro Detroit.
-The district's Administration Offices & Transportation Department is located at 36540 Grant Road.
+Romulus Community School District, also referred to as Romulus Community Schools (RCS) and Romulus School District, is a public school district in Wayne County, Michigan in Metro Detroit.
+It serves parts of Romulus, Inkster, and Westland.

+History

+Romulus High School was built in 1957.

 As of Summer 2013, the Inkster Public Schools District was entirely dissolved.
 The Romulus school district absorbed some of the Inkster boundary.
 Students south of Michigan Avenue and west of Middlebelt were rezoned to Romulus.

-The district serves most of Romulus, portions of Inkster, and a portion of Westland; the Westland portion was formerly in the Inkster school district.